CERTCC/CERT-Guide-to-CVD/docs/index.md

 </div>

-Of course, we think it's best if you eventually become familiar with the entire document, but hopefully the hints above will help you find the most effective places to start.
-If you're already familiar with the guide and just want to see what's new, see the update log below.
+Of course, we think it's best if you eventually become familiar with the entire site, but hopefully the hints above will help you find the most effective places to start.

-{% include-markdown "./sightings.md" %}